 Updated with new photos January 2017

 We happen to be big salmon fans over here.
-It shows up on our dinner table at least twice a week and I love how quick it cooks up in the oven.
+We usually rotate between Honey Lemon Salmon, Honey Lime Salmon and Orange Salmon.
+They show up on our dinner table at least twice a week and I love how quickly it cooks up in the oven.

 - Teriyaki Chicken Zoodles